AIP-F25-2/VigilantEye/README.md

 - `DATABASE_URL` - Database connection string
 - `SECRET_KEY` - Flask secret key for sessions

-### Face AI Configuration
-- Model files are automatically downloaded on first run
-- Upload directory is created automatically
-- Statistics are stored in memory (can be configured for database storage)

 ## 🤝 Contributing

 1. Fork the repository